-(F, S, On Demand).
-An upper level reading course designed to help students gain skills they can apply to college textbook and everyday reading requirements.
-Vocabulary, comprehension, and thinking and study strategies are emphasized along with an introduction to the library.
-Successful completion allows entry into reading-intensive college level studies.
-Prerequisite: Placement score on Reading ACT 1-18 or its equivalent.
+(F, S, On Demand) A reading course designed to help students gain skills they can apply to college level reading requirements.
+Active reading strategies, comprehension, and vocabulary are emphasized, along with an introduction to library resources.
+Prerequisites: Placement score on Reading ACT 1-18 or equivalent.